 With a steep increase in population across the planet, electric power shortage has become a significant issue.
 Solar energy has now been accepted as a widespread process to generate electricity.
 The US department of energy has stated that half of the sunlight that strikes the earth in 30 minutes is enough to satisfy the energy demand of the whole world for a year.
-Thus, eighteen days of sunshine contains the equivalent amount of energy that the coal, natural gas & oil reserves of the planet have.
+Thus, eighteen days of sunshine contains the equivalent amount of energy that the planet’s coal, natural gas & oil reserves have.
 The solar cells function by absorbing the sunlight and using heat energy to generate electrical power.
-The drawback of this type of system is that it can work only in the day time in the presence of sunlight.
+The drawback of this type of system is that it can work only in the daytime in the presence of sunlight.
 Over the day-night cycle to balance the power grid, the idea of electricity production at night with the assistance of solar cells is really fascinating.

-Jeremy’s paper “Nighttime Photovoltaic Cells: Electrical Power Generation by Optically Coupling with Deep Space” discusses in detail an overview of the operation performed by the system by radiating heat during night hours to generate power.
+Jeremy’s paper “Nighttime Photovoltaic Cells: Electrical Power Generation by Optically Coupling with Deep Space” discusses an overview of the operation performed by the system by radiating heat during night hours to generate power.